Channels are an important snap concept. They define which release of a snap is installed and tracked for updates.

 After installation, the risk-level being tracked can be changed with the use of the switch command option:

 This option will not automatically refresh the snap to force the installation

 of a new snap.
 To switch channels and update the snap with a single command, add the --channel option to the refresh command:

 To check which channel a snap is tracking, look for the tracking field in the output from the snap info command:

 refresh-date: yesterday at 19:54 BST

 Risk-levels may not match a project’s internal conventions.
 Some projects may use alpha instead of edge, for instance.
 However, a project’s own release nomenclature should be close enough to a snap’s risk-levels to allow you to judge the relative stability of the version you’re installing.

 After 30 days with no further updates, a branch will be closed automatically.
 The replacement snap will then be chosen as it would be with closed channels (see below).
-For example, beta/fix-for-bug123 will fallback to beta after the fix-for-bug123 branch is closed.
+For example, beta/fix-for-bug123 will fall back to beta after the fix-for-bug123 branch is closed.

 A channel can be closed by a snap publisher when there is no longer a snap that fits a channel’s original purpose or specification.

-For example, when a specific risk-level channel is closed, the snap store will select a snap from a more conservative risk-level of the same track.
+For example, when a specific risk-level channel is closed, the snap store will select a snap from a more stable risk-level of the same track.
 If the original channel is re-opened, snaps will once again be selected from the original channel.